 Integration and adaptation in the Netherlands is easy when you’re open to new experiences.
 Don’t be afraid to ask questions to people you don’t know.
 Dutch people are very hospitable and will always help you out.
 Since most people in the Netherlands speak one or two extra languages (usually English), communicating is not a problem.

-The Netherlands are small and cosy (also ´gezellig´).
-Next to cars and public transport, biking is THE means of transportation.
+The Netherlands is small and cosy (also “gezellig”).
+Next to cars and public transport, biking is the most important and used transportation mode.
 With its endless miles of cycle paths and flat terrain, cycling is enjoyable and relaxing.
 The Dutch love their bikes!

-Another traditional festivity is Kingsday or ´Koningsdag´, celebrated on the 27th of April.
-This is celebrated in honour of the King’s birthday.
+Another traditional festivity is Kingsday or ‘Koningsdag”, celebrated on the 27th of April.
+This is celebrated in honor of the King’s birthday.
 All people wear orange clothes and everything is decorated in orange.
 This day is celebrated throughout the country and it is an experience you will definitely enjoy.

 DUTCH AU PAIR LAW (IND)

-You cannot come to the Netherlands without an official IND sponsored agency (Erkend Referent IND) like HBN.
-Au pairs with a European nationality do not need an Au Pair visa or residence permit.
-However, they do need an authorised agency like HBN to legally join the Au Pair Program in the Netherlands.
+You cannot come to the Netherlands without an official IND ( Immigration and Naturalization Service) sponsored agency (Erkend Referent IND) like HBN.
+Au Pairs with a European nationality do not need an Au Pair visa or residence permit.
+However, they do need an authorized agency like HBN to legally join the Au Pair Program in the Netherlands.
 The Au Pair program in the Netherlands is set under strict legal conditions.
 These are set up to protect you as an Au Pair in the Netherlands.